HiteshKishoreDas/hugo_website/content/authors/admin/_index.md

 I am an IMPRS PhD student at Max Planck Institute for Astrophysics, Garching.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.

+This website is still under development, so you might see some bugs or errors... :P